RightToAskOrg/technical-docs/API.md

 (VT: Consider exactly how perfectly equal a duplicate should need to be in order to be automatically excluded.
 I think the same Question_Text except whitespace, and the same other data.
 In particular, even an identical question with different background should probably be allowed.
 Update: this is determined by the Defining Fields - two questions are duplicates iff they  have the same defining fields.)

-M is empty if the user has not opted in to sharing their address with their MP, or if they have not tagged their MP as either a MP_Who_Should_Ask_The_Question or Question_Answerer.
-Otherwise, M contains a list of ciphertexts containing the person's address, encrypted with the public encryption keys of each tagged MP.
+U is empty if the user has not opted in to sharing their address with their MP, or if they have not tagged their MP as either a MP_Who_Should_Ask_The_Question or Question_Answerer.
+Otherwise, U contains a list of ciphertexts containing the person's address, encrypted with the public encryption keys of each tagged MP.
 (VT: Ask whether this is a useful enough feature for the bother.
-I suspect not, in which case M is empty.)
+I suspect not, in which case U is empty.)

 (VT: TODO: resolve inconsistencies with registration data structures - atm we don't have public encryption keys, just digital sig keys, but we'll need them for the DM feature.
 Need to think/ask about multiple public keys for staffers associated with one MP.)